toolbear/soon/README.md

   …
   ```

-  When you know that you have plenty of time remaining you can just to begin a new task.
-Soon does the right things.
+  When you have plenty of time remaining you can just to begin a new task.

   ```console
   $ soon work Ride<TAB>